crd150/crd150.github.io/lab9.md

 ## **Preview your StoryMap**
 \

 You can continue adding more features to your StoryMap as you see fit.
 One feature we will not cover are Map Tours.
 A Map Tour is a guided tour that lets you lead your audience through a curated set of places, one tour stop at a time.
 This is great if you are, for example, highlighting different areas of a community.
+The study described in Davis et al., (2024) used Map Tours to represent Black residents' perspectives living in a gentrifying neighborhood.
 See Esri's Map tour [tutorial](https://doc.arcgis.com/en/arcgis-storymaps/author-and-share/add-guided-tours.htm) and curated examples of [Map tours](https://storymaps.arcgis.com/collections/dd4c2e6d5c2a40dd98e881f6ba616605?item=1.

 Note that ArcGIS Online automatically saves your StoryMap as you are creating it.
 If you back to your ArcGIS Online Content page, you should see your StoryMap.
 For example, I have